Joeshmoe03/ASL-classification/README.md

 **Prerequisites**

 - A decent GPU.
-For reference, I am training on GPUs that allow as much as 96 GB RAM on a HPC.
+For reference, I am training on GPUs that allow as much as 96 GB RAM with HPC resources.
-- SLURM for managing and scheduling Linux clusters.
-You will need to adapt the sbatch file to your needs.
-Or if running locally have installed python and run:
+- [**If running on HPC**]: SLURM for managing and scheduling Linux clusters + Cuda availability with HPC resources.
+You will need to adapt the .sbatch file to your specific needs.
-  "python train.py --batchSize 32... other args..." (could be python3 or else depending on your version of python instead of "python")
 - Already installed the dependencies listed below.
 - The repo structure as seen below which should have been cloned as such.

-If you would like, you can modify transforms within the ./train.py file

 ```
 root_directory
    |- exploratory_analysis.ipynb